PennLINC/xcp_d/docs/workflows.rst

 If you want to use custom confounds, without any of the nuisance regressors described here, use ``--nuisance-regressors custom``.

+If you want to skip the denoising step completely, you can use ``--nuisance-regressors none``.

 .. list-table:: Confound

    *  - Pipelines